samjones00/docs/docs/_documentation/mix-tool.md

 }
 ```

-This is now implemented in all ServiceStack Auth Repositories, although there are limitations depending on the queryability of the
+This is now implemented in all ServiceStack Auth Repositories although there are limitations depending on the queryability of the underlying data provider.
-underlying data provider, no additional indexes were created to support these API's so

 Searching in these Auth Repositories are efficient and searches in **UserName**, **Email**, **DisplayName** and **Company** fields: